ccp4/dimple/index.md

 we make a single ensemble from all the chains (*phaser.ensembler*) before MR.

+**NCS** --
+The PDB file format stores non-crystallographic symmetry transformations in the MTRIXn records.
+The coordinates of NCS copies may or may not be in the file, as reflected (with some exceptions) by the MTRIXn/iGiven field.
+Dimple is generally aware of these things and should work reasonably in all cases, although as of Q2 2016 it does not, waiting for a bugfix in refmac.

 **Rigid-body** refinement --
 both *refmac* and *phaser* can do it.
 We could simplify our pipeline by always running phaser before